Viplove0114/delivery_insights/Readme.md

 I Checked and clean data if needed.
-This may include handling missing values, data type conversions, and renaming columns.
+This may include handling missing values, data type conversions, and renaming columns. all though this data is related to single person i am filling missing rows in the ipAddress column with same values

 Step:3 Synthetic Data Generation